 The subject site is on the eastern quadrant of the intersection of Paseo del Norte and Unser Boulevard - both are Limited Access Principal Arterials.
 Any access from these roadways will have to go through a MRCOG process before it can be utilized.
-This process begins with the City sponsoring the access request to the Transportation Coordinating Committee (TCC).
-It is then referred to the regional Roadway Access Committee (RAC) subcommittee for further study and their recommendation is brought back to the TCC to hear the request.
-This process has yet to begin.
+This process begins with the City sponsoring the access request to the TCC.
+It is then referred to the RAC subcommittee for further study and their recommendation is brought back to the TCC to hear the request.
+This process has not begun, yet.

-Thus, the preferred access to the site will be from a local and collector street network that is to be developed in concert with the development of the proposed activity center recommended by the draft VHSDP.
+Thus, access to the site will likely be from a local and collector street network that is to be developed in concert with the development of the proposed adjacent activity center recommended by the not yet adopted VHSDP.
 The sector plan also proposes that a trail network that links with sidewalks lining the roadways should be implemented.
-Staff does not believe that walkways across this site, a dedicated automobile use, will ease or add to the proposed pedestrian network or those pedestrians would "access or utilize elements of the proposed arterial development."
+Staff does not believe that walkways across this site, a dedicated automobile use, will ease or add to the proposed pedestrian network or those pedestrians would "access or utilize elements of the proposed arterial development".
 It is difficult to understand how this dedicated automobile use at the intersection of two Limited Access facilities would encourage bicycling, walking or transit use, either.

-This request does not support this Goal as far as the current conditions of the site and surrounding area.
+Staff does not believe this request supports this Goal as far as the current conditions of the site and surrounding area.
 Once the VHSDP is in place and other roadways are developed around the Limited Access facilities, Changed Conditions, staff will re-examine such a request and reevaluate how this request fits into the transportation network.